Dramatic changes along Exmoor Drive by the GO Station bring to mind the previous history of Long Branch

 We owe thanks to the Toronto Star for its extensive reporting about land use decision making in Toronto.
 The reporting includes a valuable focus on data analysis of trends in housing prices.
 In years past, before its print version folded, due to its lack of a viable business model in the current Big Tech media environment, the Etobicoke Guardian also played a valuable role in informing residents regarding land use planning in Long Branch and elsewhere.

 If you live in Long Branch, I strongly urge you to join the LBNA if you are not already a member.
 If you live elsewhere, I urge you to join as an associate member, as I have done, and make substantial donations if you can.
 Every dollar in support of community organizations such as the LBNA makes a huge difference.
 A current focus regards development plans for 220, 230 and 240 Lake Promenade and 21 and 31 Park Blvd.
 The link refers to a post from June 6, 2023.
-More recent messages regarding this matter are available through email updates from the association.
+More recent messages such as this one are available through email updates from the association.

-13 replies
+15 replies

 1. Jaan Pill